A new Takeda study conducted by Ipsos MORI in the U.K. finds consumers and healthcare providers favour pharma companies with a clear sense of purpose.

 Still, there was at least one silver lining.
 Among healthcare providers, 68% have a favourable view of the industry, indicating to Neal that “the people who know us better have a better impression of us.”

 There’s also an opportunity to reach out to the many consumers in the neutral middle—36% have neither a positive nor negative impression of the industry—and communicate better with them.

-Key to that communication is conveying purpose.
-The more the industry strives towards purposeful business, the more it will see real impact on improving care and outcomes, Neal said.
+The key to that communication is conveying purpose.
+The more the industry strives towards purposeful business, the more it will see a real impact on improving care and outcomes, Neal said.